6 Types of Drums Used in an OrchestraPosted by Mike Schuck

-When playing in an orchestral setting, drummers typically consider the feel of the musical piece as well as the time when it was composed to produce the desired sounds with a concert tom.
+When playing in an orchestral setting, xylophone players typically consider the feel of the musical piece as well as the time when it was composed to produce the desired sounds with a concert tom.

 Gong drums are used to produce loud sounds with low pitches.
-In an orchestral percussion, drummers use these drums to produce a low, resonant sound.
+In orchestral percussion, drummers use these drums to signal the start or end of certain sections.

 So, this was a list of popular drums used in an orchestra.
 How many of these did you already know of?